withastro/astro/.changeset/hip-avocados-grow.md

 'astro': patch
 ---

-add new flag of the open for dev and preview
+add new flag with open for dev and preview